chinapedia/wikipedia.abstract.en/Page/King's_Royal_Rifle_Corps.md

 French and Indian War

 The King's Royal Rifle Corps was raised in the American colonies in 1756 as the 62ND (ROYAL AMERICAN) REGIMENT to defend the thirteen colonies against attack by the French and their Native American allies.
 After Braddock's defeat in 1755, royal approval for a new regiment, as well as funds, were granted by parliament just before Christmas 1755 – hence the regiment's traditional birthday of Christmas Day.
-However, parliamentary delays meant that it was 4 March 1756 before a special act of parliament created four battalions of 1,000 men each to include foreigners for service in the Americas.
-Johnson_saving_Dieskau.jpg's depiction of Sir William Johnson sparing Lord Dieskau's life after the Battle of Lake George.
-(Reportedly, the uniforms of soldiers in the background right are of the Royal Americans)]] 60th_Royal_American_Regiment.jpg
+However, parliamentary delays meant that it was 4 March 1756 before a special act of parliament created four battalions of 1,000 men each to include foreigners for service in the Americas. 's depiction of Sir William Johnson sparing Lord Dieskau's life after the Battle of Lake George.
+(Reportedly, the uniforms of soldiers in the background right are of the Royal Americans)]]

 A regimental history compiled in 1879 states that, in November 1755, Parliament voted the sum of £81,000 for the purpose of raising a regiment of four battalions, each one thousand strong, for service in British North America.
 To provide experienced personnel, Parliament passed the Commissions to Foreign Protestants Act 1756 (29 Geo.
 2 c.
 5)[1] The Earl of Loudoun, who as commander-in-chief of the Forces in North America, was appointed colonel-in-chief of the regiment.
 About fifty officers' commissions were given to Germans and Swiss, and none were allowed to rise above the rank of lieutenant-colonel.